for Sunday 3rd July 1966

 Oops Neil Christian Strike JH 313

-A couple of months before the other Purple people, Ritchie Blackmore had joinedthe KC from Neil Christian's Crusaders on April 25th, becoming member #220!
+On April 25th, a couple of months before the other Purple people, Ritchie Blackmore had joined the KC from Neil Christian's Crusaders, becoming member #220 at Wycombe Town Hall.

-Oops was banned from being played on both Ready Steady Go and Five O'Clock Club, as the lyrics were deemed overly sexually- suggestive for early-evening TV.
-On April 25th at Wycombe Town Hall.
+Oops was banned from being played on both Ready Steady Go and Five O'Clock Club, as the lyrics were deemed overly sexually-suggestive for early-evening TV.
 Neil Christian (#218) had been on tour to promote his only national chart success That's Nice.
 His Crusaders backing group for that tour were Jimmy 'Tornado' Evans (#219), Tony Marsh (#221), Avid Andersen (#222), and Ritchie Blackmore (#220).
 Group Manager, (or Road Manager) Ron Watell also joined (#224).
-Christian was a decidedly crude character and the group scribbled fictitious names and vulgar comments in the sacred Knees Club Book.
+Sadly, the group decided to scribble fictitious names and vulgar comments in the sacred Knees Club Book.
 I obviously did not think much of them, as I wrote in my diary, "Haven't had such a lousy time in years".

 My only assurance that the individuals listed above were indeed those Crusaders who had defaced the Knees Club book, comes from Pete Frame's 'Rock Family Trees', which lists the band's line-up (its sixth) for April '66.
 Thus, the KC had acquired Ritchie Blackmore, who was to be the first of five fledgling members of Deep Purple to join.